Questions 69 – 70: Was a PET (or PET/CT) scan performed?

 Question 74: Specify the size of the largest nodal mass

-Report the size of the largest known nodal mass as measured in centimeters.
-If the mass is given in three dimensions (for example: 3 cm x 5 cm x 4 cm), report the longest two dimensions.
+Report the size of the largest known nodal mass at diagnosis (as measured in centimeters).
+If the mass is given in three dimensions (example, 3 cm x 5 cm x 4 cm), report the longest two dimensions.

 Question 75: Was there any known extranodal or splenic involvement? (at diagnosis, prior to any transformation)

-Check each site with known lymphomatous involvement.
-Clarifications on some of the available option values is found below:
+Specify all sites with known lymphomatous involvement at diagnosis.
+Clarifications on some of the available option values are found below:

 • Adrenal: The adrenals gland are small glands that sit on the top of each kidney and product hormones including sex hormones and cortisol.
 Select this option if there was lymphomatous involvement of or derived from the adrenal glands or their secretions.